geshan/geshan.github.com/posts/2022-11-27-nodejs-xml-parser.md

 > The most popular one among them in terms of downloads is `XML-JS` with 14.7 million downloads per week.
 For comparison, React has 16.8 million downloads per week.

-Below is a quick comparison of the downloads XML parsing libraries have on NPM:
+Below is a quick comparison of the downloads per week from [NPM Trends](https://npmtrends.com/fast-xml-parser-vs-xml-js-vs-xml-to-json-vs-xml2js-vs-xml2json) for some XML parsing libraries:

 <img class="center" loading="lazy" src="/images/nodejs-xml-parser/05nodejs-xml-compare.jpg" title="Comparing different Node.js XML parser libraries available on NPM on their weekly downloads count" alt="Comparing different Node.js XML parser libraries available on NPM on their weekly downloads count">